-- While the age of oil can play a factor in the engine oil life, you need to pay closer attention to the miles driven.
+- While the oil age can play a factor in the engine oil life, you need to pay closer attention to the miles driven.
 If you drive very little (under 5,000 miles) and use synthetic oil, you should be ok with changing the oil once a year.

 - Can I change engine oil but not filter?

 - No. You should change the oil filter at the same time that you change the engine oil.
 Oil filters do not last forever, and if not changed regularly, they will not filter the oil or, even worse, clog.
-In which case, the oil may bypass the oil filter altogether, which is a situation you don't want as you may shorten the life of the engine.
+In which case, the oil may bypass the oil filter altogether, which is a situation you don't want as you may shorten the engine's life.

 - Is it necessary to change engine oil every year?

 - Yes.
-Most drivers should change the engine oil at least twice if not more per year, depending on the oil type.
-If you put about 15,000 miles per year which is the national average in the US, you should change the engine oil at least twice per year.
-Assuming that you are using synthetic oil and a good oil filter.
-If you use conventional oil, you should change the engine oil every 3,000 miles or, in this case, 5 times per year.
+Most drivers should change the engine oil at least twice, if not more, per year, depending on the oil type.
+If you put about 15,000 miles per year which is the national average in the US, you should change the engine oil at least twice per year—assuming that you are using synthetic oil and a good oil filter.
+If you use conventional oil, you should change the engine oil every 3,000 miles or, in this case, five times per year.
 How do you know if you need conventional oil or synthetic?
 Look it up on your owner's manual.
 Look at the bottle of oil that you purchase; it will say conventional or synthetic oil.
 It's ok to switch to synthetic oil.
 Most modern cars use synthetic oil.

 - What is the recommended frequency to change engine oil?

-- Every makes different oil change interval recommendations varying from 3,000 to 10,000 miles.
-Here is the general rule: If using conventional oil type, change the engine oil every 3,000 miles.
+- Everyone makes different oil change interval recommendations varying from 3,000 to 10,000 miles.
+Here is the general rule: Change the engine oil every 3,000 miles if using a conventional oil type.
 When using synthetic oil, change it every 7,500 miles, and you will be safe.
-Make sure to use a quality oil filter when going for the long oil change intervals.
+Make sure to use a quality oil filter when going for the extended oil change intervals.